mx-strk/InformationBottleneckDecodingLDPC/README.md

 The code is distributed under the MIT license.
 When using the code for your research please cite our work.

 ### References
+[LBT+18] J. Lewandowsky, G. Bauch, M. Tschauner, and P. Oppermann, “Design and Evaluation of Information Bottleneck LDPC Decoders for Software Defined Radios,” in Proc.
+12th International Conference on Signal Processing and Communication Systems (ICSPCS), Australia, 2018.

 [SLB18] M. Stark, J. Lewandowsky, G. Bauch.
 "Information-Bottleneck Decoding of High-Rate Irregular LDPC Codes for Optical Communication using Message Alignment“.
 Applied Sciences.
 2018; 8(10):1884.